6,000Units Under Management

 Determining the right paint finish for the job is just as important as choosing the color.
 The finish and quality of the paint will directly affect the durability.
 So, before getting out your paint rollers, join us below to familiarize yourself with the different types of available paint finishes.

-1. High Gloss – This is a durable and easy to clean option that will dry with a lot of shine.
-While it is excellent at repelling sticky fingers and oils, it’s important to remember the shiny finish also shows every bump on your walls.
+1. High Gloss—This is a durable and easy-to-clean option that will dry with a lot of shine.
+While it is excellent at repelling sticky fingers and oils, the shiny finish also shows every bump on your walls.
 This paint is best for areas such as Cabinets, Doors, Trim, and Kitchen Spaces.

-2. Semi-Gloss – Offering a slight sheen that can handle moisture and takes abuse well, semi-gloss works best in the following areas: Kitchens, Bathrooms, Trim, and Laundry Rooms.
+2. Semi-Gloss—Offering a slight sheen that can handle moisture and abuse well, semi-gloss works best in Kitchens, Bathrooms, Trim, and Laundry Rooms.

-3. Satin – Satin paint does not have a distinct shine like the previous options.
-However, they can still hold up to wear and tear.
-Satin finish walls are best suited to the following areas: Family Rooms, Hallways, Playrooms, and Children’s Bedrooms.
+3. Satin—Satin paint does not have a distinct shine like the previous options.
+However, it can still hold up to wear and tear.
+Satin-finish walls are best suited to the following areas: Family Rooms, Hallways, Playrooms, and Children’s Bedrooms.

-4. Eggshell – Hoovering in between satin and matte, eggshell is a versatile finish.
-It provides good coverage of small imperfections but can show dirt and not hold up as well to high traffic parts of the home.
-It is best suited for lower traffic areas of the home, such as Dining Rooms, Living Areas, and Home Offices.
+4. Eggshell—A versatile finish between satin and matte, eggshell provides good coverage of small imperfections but can show dirt and not hold up as well in high-traffic areas of the home.
+It is best suited for lower-traffic areas of the home, such as Dining Rooms, Living Areas, and Home Offices.

-5. Flat or Matte – Boasting no shine and higher pigment, matte paint has its place on specific areas around the house.
+5. Flat or Matte—With no shine and higher pigment, matte paint is suitable for specific areas around the house.
 It provides excellent coverage and quickly hides surface abnormalities.
-Additionally, it is one of the more affordable choices on our list and is best suited to the following rooms: Adult Bedrooms, Ceilings, and Low Traffic Areas.
+Additionally, it is one of the more affordable choices on our list and is best suited to the following rooms: Adult Bedrooms, Ceilings, and Low-Traffic Areas.

 How to Maximize Rentability and Return on Investment?